putaindecode/putaindecode.io/content/en/articles/js/es2015/const-let-var.md

 You can use `let` in loops, the variable used for the iteration will be scoped to the block of the loop, not the (parent) scope of the code that contains the loop.
-No more issue with `i` already defined !
+This resolves any issues that you may have had with `i` already defined in the upper scope!

 ```js
 function fn2() {